Murad Mirza: Life

 The effect of the Safavid defeat at Chaldiran was the loss of the province of Diyar Bakr, which was annexed to the Ottoman Empire in 921/1516.
 Shah Ismail went into mourning after his defeat.
 During the remaining ten years of his reign, he never once led his troops into action in person.
 He did not devote his attention to the affairs of the state as in the past.
 On the contrary, he seems to have tried to drown his sorrows by wine.
 His abdication of his responsibilities in regard to the personal direction of the affairs of state gave certain officials the opportunity to increase their own power.
 The clash between the Qizilbash and the Iranian soldiers began to be a threat to the Safavid kingdom.

 Kizilbash were the Turkomans, who were distinguished for wearing red pointed caps, which they had begun to wear in the time of Shaykh Haydar (1456-1488), the father of Shah Ismail; and thus they became known as Qizilbash "Red Heads".
 They shaved their beards but let their moustaches grow.
 The Kizilbash constituted the backbone of the Safavid army.
 It seems probable on that juncture that Shah Ismail had generated a close tie with the Ismaʾili Imams in Anjudan, and granted them the title of Amir al-Umra.
 There is its another reason that the Ismaʾilis had joined the Safavid army in Khorasan, who had repulsed the aggressive advance of the Uzbeks in 916/1510.
 Shah Ismail had most possibly planned to seek the martial aids from the Khorasani Ismaʾili warriors to crush the uprising in his military if required.
 He therefore, maintained cordial relation with the Imams of Anjudan.
 However, Ismaʾil died in 930/1524.

 It is said that Muharram was an ideal month for the Ismaʾili pilgrims visiting Anjudan.
-They carried usually a small ta'zieh (replica of Imam Hussain's tomb) and placed it in front of the caravan and passed through the teeth of the bitterest and aggressive places in Shiʿi garbs.
-They put the ta'zieh at the entrance of Anjudan, and took it again while leaving the town.
+They carried usually a small tazia (replica of Imam Hussain's tomb) and placed it in front of the caravan and passed through the teeth of the bitterest and aggressive places in Shiʿi garbs.
+They put the tazia at the entrance of Anjudan, and took it again while leaving the town.